-- 1. Refer to the manufacturer's recommendations and prepare the following items for use:

-- Carbon monoxide detector(s)

-- Fume detector

-- Engine's cooling, exhaust and lubrication systems
+- 1. Refer to the manufacturer's recommendations and prepare the following items for use: - Carbon monoxide detector(s) - Fume detector - Engine's cooling, exhaust and lubrication systems

-- Hot water heater

-- Air conditioning

-- Refrigerator

-- Ice Maker

-- Generator and muffler

-It is very important that both the engine and generator fuel systems and their exhaust systems be thoroughly inspected and repaired, if necessary, before operating the boat.
+It is very important the engine fuel system and exhaust system be thoroughly inspected and repaired, if necessary, before operating the boat.
 Also, all of the accessory exhaust systems must be in proper operating condition.